-A white noise machine uses an actual fan in a small, durable housing to create "white noise."
+A white noise machine uses an actual fan to create "white noise."
 White noise is sound that includes all of the frequencies all at once, much in the same way that white light includes the entire visual spectrum.
 I have become almost dependent on my white-noise machine, which I often carry with me when I travel, even for one night.
 Affordable white noise units, like the , are dependable and time-tested, with millions of devoted users who have found an affordable and simple answer to their search for how to fall asleep.
 I turn on my little white noise machine every night before bed, and it makes a huge difference.This cool little device creates a steady, soothing woooossshh as you fall asleep.
 It’s adjustable, affordable, and all you have to do it turn it on.
 I have slept with one of these now for almost ten years, and it’s so essential that I now travel with it wherever I go.
 Marpac White Noise Machine

 But it's not just sleep -- here are some other white noise machine benefits: